thsandfuchs/teched2025-XP2642/exercises/ex0/README.md

 ## Exercise 0.1 - Fork the teched2025-XP264 repository.

-This is mandatory to be able to run the session exercises which are implemented as github actions.
+This is **mandatory** step to be able to run the session exercises which are implemented as github actions.

  - 👉 Login to [GitHub](https://github.com/).
  - 👉 On the [main page of this repository](https://github.com/SAP-samples/teched2025-XP264), choose **Fork** on the top right.